Jackmoo/TwitchTV-chat-UI/README.md

 II.
 Dependency
 ----------------
 This program was written in Python 2.7, Python 3 capability isn't test yet.
+Only test in windows, should be able to work in Linux distro with GUI or MAC, but PIL lib could be a problem

 Required following external Python Modules:
 * Twisted